 Reconstituted infusion solutions: at 2 – 8°C if stored before use, discarding any remaining solution after 24 hours.

 Colourless, Type I glass vial flat base for lyophilisation.
 Closed by a slotted, chlorobutyl rubber stopper, secured by an aluminium collar and a plastic flip-off cap.
-The vial is supplied packed in a cardboard carton along with one colourless Type I glass, bottle-shaped ampoule containing 4 ml of solvent (Water for Injection).
+The vial is supplied packed in a cardboard carton along with one colourless Type I glass, bottle-shaped ampoule containing 4 ml of solvent (Water for Injection), with an overfill allowing to obtain 4 ml of a 100 mg/ml of reconstituted solution.

 If the reconstituted solution is further diluted for use as an infusion solution, the dilute solution may be stored for up to 24 hours if kept at 2 – 8°C before use, discarding any remaining after 24 hours.